Updated: March 2025

-Errors in medical records are relatively common.
+Errors in medical records, including electronic, are relatively common.
 Helping older relatives review their medical records may uncover mistakes that could cause future harm.
 It is worth investing the time to make sure that errors in medical records are corrected.

 Medical Records Errors

-An expert in health IT told CNBC that 70% of medical records contain wrong information.
+In a 2022 NIH report, between 8 to 21% of patients identify errors in their medical records.
 The Office of the National Coordinator for Health Information Technology (ONC-HIT) determined that 10% of patients who accessed their records electronically asked their healthcare providers to correct errors in the records.
 However, most patients do not review their records and, when they find mistakes, most do not request a correction of the errors.

 Errors occur for a variety of reasons.
 Kaiser Health News tells the story of a woman who reviewed her father’s medical records.
 She discovered that they contained entries that related to a different patient with the same name.
 Errors of that nature can lead physicians who rely on the records to draw incorrect conclusions about a patient’s health conditions or medications.